dahood/metropolis/readme.md

 1. `npm install -g metropolis-core` - installs through npm package globally (e.g. c:\users\jmccracken\appdata\roaming\node_modules\..)

 Currently, Metropolis only support Windows sorry no [WPF on Mono yet](http://www.mono-project.com/docs/gui/wpf/).

-We plan on supporting the command line interface using Mono.
+We plan on supporting the command line interface using Mono at some point in the near future.

 ## How it Works